julienmjaquet/web_scraping_tutorial/tutorial.md

         personalities_j <- data.frame(name,geburtsjahr,todesjahr,beschreibung,gemeinde,bfs_nr,kanton)
         personalities <- rbind(personalities,personalities_j)
 ```
-Let us remove the objects `check` and `check2` to ensure they do not exist before the next iteration.
+Let us remove the objects `check` and `check2` to ensure they do not exist before the next iteration (allowing to avoid some potential errors).
 ```
 rm(check,check2)
 ```
-The two last lines of the code are not absolutely necessary for the code to work properly but they are still important.
-First, the command `Sys.sleep` pauses R for n seconds (random time between 5 and 10 seconds).
-This aims at reducing the number of requests made to the server.
-This is a good practice in general and also limits the risk of having its IP address being banned.
+The two last lines of the code are not absolutely necessary for the code to work properly, but they are still important.
+First, the command `Sys.sleep` pauses R for n seconds (a random time between 5 and 10 seconds).
+This aims to reduce the number of requests made to the server in a short amount of time.
+This is a good practice in general and also limits the risk of having your IP address being banned from a website.
 Finally, the command `print()` literally prints the desired message at each iteration.
-In this case, it gives us an idea of which amount of data was already retrieved (and for which municipalities).
+In this case, it gives us an idea of which iteration is currently being processed.
 ```
 Sys.sleep(runif(1, 5, 10))
 print(paste("Retrieved data from '",swissdata$`Offizieller Gemeindename`[i],"' webpage : ", round( (i / length(swissdata$Kanton))*100,2)," % done",sep=""))
 ```

 > To conclude, it worth remembering that the process of scraping data from the web is often achieved by trial and error.
-This also mean that there are several code variants that can achieve the same results.
+This also means that there are several code variants that can achieve the same results.